nurujjamanpollob/AndroidMailer/README.md

 </code>
 </pre>

-You may also need to use <b>packagingOptions</b> option, in your app module, in order to fix duplicated <b>NOTICE.TXT</b> <b>COPYRIGHT.TXT</b> files inside this library module, which is stops you from compiling this app.
+You also need to use <b>packagingOptions</b> option, in your app module, in order to fix duplicated <b>NOTICE.TXT</b> <b>COPYRIGHT.TXT</b> files inside this library module, which is stops you from compiling this app.

 To do so, add this code: